Rosewood – Vulnerability – Five of Hardwoods (Swords)

 Brazilian rosewood, Dalbergia nigra, is a large evergreen tree that is now considered a vulnerable species.
 Its wood varies in color from nearly black to brick red.
 The sound of rosewood resonates with a sustained, bright metallic ring when tapped.
 This along with its beauty has plucked at the heartstrings of instrument makers for centuries.
 Brazilian rosewood was sought after to make lutes and stringed instruments in the late Renaissance and Baroque eras.

 Since November 6, 1992 a moratorium has restricted any more trees from being cut down.
-Reclaimed old-growth Brazilian rosewood extremely valuable and prized by guitar makers and carvers.
+Old-growth Brazilian rosewood that has been reclaimed is extremely valuable and prized by guitar makers and carvers.

 Rosewood is a tree that is both strong and vulnerable.

 Brazilian rosewood is often confused with another tree species called Brazilian rosewood Aniba rosodora, which also grows in Brazil and is on the endangered species list.